stevevillardi/Logic.Monitor/README.md

   - Initial EA support for advanced property filters.
 This is the first release with support for advanced property filters, please report any bugs or feature requests through the github issues page.

-- **Get-LMDeviceGroup**:
-  - Initial EA support for advanced property filters.
-This is the first release with support for advanced property filters, please report any bugs or feature requests through the github issues page.

 ### Cmdlets Usage Examples:
 ```powershell
 #Get all devices that start with LM* and return a Delta token with them